Brunnian exotic surface links in the 4-ball: Surfaces with more than two components

-If $\BD^{n-2}(\Sigma)$ and $\BD^{n-2}(\Sigma')$ were smoothly equivalent, then if it applies, Proposition~\ref{prop:exotic-implies-exotic-BD} ensures that $\S$ and $\S'$ would be smoothly equivalent, a contradiction.
-We need to check the hypotheses of the proposition.
-For the disk links of Theorem~\ref{thm:intro-disk-links}, the JSJ decomposition of the exterior of $\partial \S = \partial \S'$ consists of a Borromean exterior and the exterior of a hyperbolic knot (Lemma~\ref{lem:hyperbolic}), and so \eqref{item:JSJ-condition-ii}(ii) is satisfied, and therefore the proposition applies.
-For the surface links of Theorem~\ref{thm:intro-surface-links}, we note that their boundary is a satellite of the knot $K$, as shown in Figure~\ref{fig:infinitefamilyJSJ} (left).
-In this case, the JSJ decomposition of $\partial S=\partial S'$ consists of the exterior of the hyperbolic (verified by SnapPy \cite{snappy}) 3--component link $L$ illustrated in Figure~\ref{fig:infinitefamilyJSJ} (right) along with a JSJ decomposition of the exterior of $K$ in $S^3$.
+If the assumptions of Proposition~\ref{prop:exotic-implies-exotic-BD} hold, then $\BD^{n-2}(\Sigma)$ and $\BD^{n-2}(\Sigma')$ being smoothly equivalent implies that $\Sigma$ and $\Sigma'$ are too, which is a contradiction.
+Therefore we need to check that the hypotheses of the proposition hold.
+For the disk links of Theorem~\ref{thm:intro-disk-links}, the JSJ decomposition of the exterior of $\partial \S = \partial \S'$ consists of a Borromean exterior and the exterior of a hyperbolic knot (Lemma~\ref{lem:hyperbolic}), and so Proposition~\eqref{item:JSJ-condition-ii}(ii) is satisfied, and therefore the proposition applies.

+For the surface links of Theorem~\ref{thm:intro-surface-links}, we note that their boundary is a satellite of the knot $K$, as shown on the left of Figure~\ref{fig:infinitefamilyJSJ}.
+In this case, the JSJ decomposition of $\partial S=\partial S'$ consists of the exterior of the hyperbolic (verified by SnapPy \cite{snappy}) 3--component link $L$ illustrated on the right of Figure~\ref{fig:infinitefamilyJSJ} along with a JSJ decomposition of the exterior of $K$ in $S^3$.
 Since $L$ has pairwise zero linking numbers, the exterior of $L$ is not the exterior of a 3-keychain link.
 Moreover, as verified by SnapPy \cite{snappy}, the exterior of $L$ has symmetry group $\mathbb{Z}/2$, so is also not a Borromean rings exterior.
-Then taking $K$ to be e.g.\ the positive untwisted Whitehead double of the trefoil, whose exterior admits a JSJ decomoposition consisting of a trefoil exterior and a Whitehead link exterior, we find that \eqref{item:JSJ-condition-i})(i) is satisfied and therefore the proposition applies.
-See Appendix~\ref{appendixb} for further documentation of this use of SnapPy. \end{proof}
+Taking $K$ to be (for example) the positive untwisted Whitehead double of the trefoil, whose exterior admits a JSJ decomoposition consisting of a trefoil exterior and a Whitehead link exterior, we find that Proposition~\eqref{item:JSJ-condition-i}(i) is satisfied and the proposition applies.
+This completes the proof; see Appendix~\ref{appendixb} for further documentation of this use of SnapPy. $\Box$